-This post was most recently updated on October 30th, 2018.
+This post was most recently updated on April 28th, 2019.Reading Time: 2 minutes.

 Another exciting announcement to make – I’ll be speaking at SharePoint Saturday New England on 20. of October in Boston!

 My session about Microsoft Flow, Azure Functions and a bit of Cognitive Services was accepted for the developer track.
 I’ll be presenting at 9:00 – 10:15 AM in room Cranmore.
 There’s a lot of awesome sessions and other awesome speakers, and I’m honored to share with the community what I’ve learnt lately while playing with some of the latest and greatest of Microsoft’s tools! :)